LordSweetPoison/Birdnet-Edge/README.md

 ## Training

 ## Intel Habana on AWS
-Talk about stats and what the habana does
+Talk about stats and what habana does

 ##